evinr/photobot-v4/README.md

 ```
 sudo usermod -a -G dialout $USER
 ```
-Logout/login required.
+Logout/login required for these changes to be made.

-Install via a crontab at restart on ???root???? cause this is a low security use case.
+Install via a crontab at restart on root due to the way we are listing for keyboard presses
 ```
 sudo crontab -u root -e
 ```